 An allocation method refers to how disk blocks are allocated for files:

 - Contiguous (not common, except for DVDs etc.)

-- Linked, based on Linked (e.g., FAT32)
+- Linked blocks, Linked guide (e.g., FAT32)

 - Indexed (e.g., ex4)

 A disk block can be a physical sector.
 They ae numbered using a linear sequence.